-Exterior Noise: The Safety and Noise Chapter of the Sunnyvale General Plan specifies a limit of 75 dB DNL (Day-Night Level, or cumulative noise exposures occurring over a 24-hour day) for operational noise measures at any point on the property line of the premises upon which the noise is generated or produced.
-Additionally operational noise levels shall not exceed 50 dBA during nighttime or 60 dBA during daytime hours at any point adjacent residentially zoned properties.
-The study found exterior noise levels to range under cumulative plus project conditions between 67.5 dB DNL at the South Wolf Road project entrance to 69.2 dB DNL at the El Camino Real/Maria Lane project entrance.
+Exterior Noise: The Municipal Code specifies a limit of 75 dB DNL (Day-Night Level, or cumulative noise exposures occurring over a 24-hour day) for operational noise measures at any point on the property line of the premises upon which the noise is generated or produced.
+Additionally operational noise levels shall not exceed 50 dBA during nighttime or 60 dBA during daytime hours at any point adjacent to residentially zoned properties.
+The project site is not located near a residential neighborhood.
+The study found exterior noise levels to range under cumulative plus project conditions between 59-64 dB DNL.
 Therefore, the exterior noise exposures would be in compliance with the Safety and Noise Chapter of the Sunnyvale General Plan standards and mitigation is not required.

 Interior Noise: The California Code of Regulations, administered during the building permit process, limits interior noise levels to 45 dB DNL with doors and windows closed.
-The project would include mechanical ventilation that would ensure that windows would remain closed.
-With the combination of walls, doors and windows, standard construction for northern California residential type buildings would provide approximately 25 dBA in exterior to interior noise reduction with windows closed.
-The noise reduction feature would reduce on-site traffic noise impacts to meet the normally acceptable noise levels standard of 45 dBA CNEL.
-Therefore, traffic noise impacts would be considered less than significant.
+The project would include mechanical ventilation that would ensure that windows could remain closed.
+At the location of the future building, both the estimated DNL and hourly (Leg (h) are 65 db or below.
+Therefore interior noise impacts would be considered less than significant.

-Ground Borne Vibration: Sunnyvale does not currently have standards or limits for vibration in residential structures.
+Ground Borne Vibration: Sunnyvale does not currently have standards or limits for vibration for office uses.
 The noise study used the criteria established by the Federal Transit Administration (FTA).
 The FTA recommends a limit of 72 VdB (decibels of vibration).
 Small vibratory rollers produce ground borne vibration levels ranging up to approximately 80 VdB at 25 feet from operating equipment.
 These vibration levels are in excess of what would be considered the threshold of human perception without instruments.
-The operation of heavy equipment on the project site during demolition and construction could result in ground borne vibration levels that could be perceptible to an individual at adjacent land uses, without the use of a special measuring device.
 Therefore, mitigation should be incorporated into the project to reduce the impact to less than significant.